Jerusalem

 Zimmermann (acting)

-(vice consul and provisional delegate of Free
+(vice-consul and provisional delegate of Free

-in Palestine and in Transjordan)
+France in Palestine and Transjordan [délégué

 5 Aug 1942 - 11 Apr 1946 Marie Félix Elie